-Combustible materials used on the surfaces and linings shall have calorific value not exceeding 45 MJ/m taking into consideration their thickness.
+Combustible materials used on the surfaces and linings shall have calorific value not exceeding 45 MJ/m2 taking into consideration their thickness.
 Requirements of this article are not applicable to the surfaces of furniture fixed to linings or bulkheads.

-Calorific value Q, in MJ/m, taking into consideration the thickness of covering material, is determined by the formula p =the density of material, in kg/m;
+Calorific value Q, in MJ/m2, taking into consideration the thickness of covering material, is determined by the formula where Q_g = the maximum specific heat of combustion determined oil in accordance with ISO 1716 "Construction Materials.
+Determination of the Calorific Potential", in MJ/kg;

-$$Q = Q_g ps (2.1.1.10)$$
+$$Q = Q_g ps \tag{2.1.1.10}$$